logzio/logz-docs/_source/logzio_collections/_log-sources/python.md

 import logging.config
 # If you're using a serverless function, uncomment.
 # from logzio.flusher import LogzioFlusher

+# If you'd like to leverage the dynamic extra fields feature, uncomment.
+# from logzio.handler import ExtraFieldsLogFilter

 # Say I have saved my configuration as a dictionary in a variable named 'LOGGING' - see 'Dict Config' sample section
 logging.config.dictConfig(LOGGING)